Breadcrumb

 The elective was launched through a partnership with Boiron.
 Founded in 1932, Boiron is the largest global manufacturer of homeopathic drug products, with products distributed to 50 countries.

-鈥淲e are grateful for the thoughtful engagement and leadership of Shane McCamey, director of training and business development at Boiron USA, for providing valuable support to launch the first, formalized 13-week structured curriculum in homeopathic medicines at a U.S. pharmacy school,鈥 said Dr. O鈥橠ell.
+鈥淲e are grateful for the thoughtful engagement and leadership of Shane McCamey, director of training and business development at Boiron USA, for providing valuable support to launch the first, formalized 13-week structured curriculum in homeopathic medicines at a U.S. pharmacy school,鈥 O鈥橠ell said.

 The partnership has already inspired student research and national visibility.
 Five students from the inaugural class presented a poster at the American Society of Health-System Pharmacists Midyear Clinical Meeting in 2024, sharing their findings and demonstrating how Pacific continues to lead innovation in pharmacy education and patient care.